fourTheorem/slic-starter/README.md

 _Coming soon_.
 SLIC Starter will include support for roles and Role-Based Access Control (RBAC).

+## Before you Begin!

+SLIC Starter is designed to get you up in running with a real-world application as quickly as possible.
+The fact that we go beyond the average sample application, there is a bit more involved in getting to production.
+For example:

+1. We assume that you want to keep the CICD, staging and production accounts separate.
+These can be set up under one root account using [AWS Organizations](https://aws.amazon.com/organizations/).
+1. SLIC Starter assumes you are using a registered domain (like `sliclists.com`) and will set up DNS entries for use in production (like `api.sliclists.com`) and staging (`stg.sliclists.com`, `api.stg.sliclists.com`).
+1. This means you will have to take some steps to set up DNS records and allow these to propagate.
+1. When your application is automatically deploying as part of the CICD process and HTTPS certificates are being created, you (the domain owner) will be sent an email by Amazon Route53 to verify that you are the domain owner.
+1. You will also have to validate your domains with SES in order to have permissions for emails to be sent.

 ## Getting Started

 To set up deployment to your own accounts, first run through these steps.

+1. Decide when DNS name you will use for your application.
+If you need to register one, the best place to do this is probably in your production account using [Amazon Route 53](https://aws.amazon.com/route53/).
 1. Copy `aws-accounts.json.sample` to `aws-accounts.json` and edit it to include the AWS Account IDs of your staging, production and CI/CD accounts.
 This file is `.gitignore`'d so your account IDs are not commited to Git.
 2. Enable CodeBuild to access your GitHub repo.
 The only way to do this is to create a temporary CodeBuild project in your CICD account and set up your GitHub repostitory as a source.
 Grant access to your GitHub repo.
 Your account now has access to the repo and the SLIC Starter CodeBuild will be able to monitor and clone your repo.
 The temporary CodeBuild project can alreay be deleted.
 3. (Optional - this will be required for repo tagging).
 Set up GitHub authentication for your repo.
 Create a GitHub Personal Access Token and add it as an secret with the name `GitHubPersonalAccessToken` in Secrets Manager _in the CICD account_.
 See [this post](https://medium.com/@eoins/securing-github-tokens-in-a-serverless-codepipeline-dc3a24ddc356) for more detail on this approach.